-The growth of discretionary spending has a large impact on long-term fiscal sustainability.
-The current base projection for discretionary spending assumes that spending stays within statutory caps for 2021 under the 2019 BBA, and then grows with nominal GDP after 2021.6 Then, the discretionary spending effects of legislation enacted as of September 30, 2020 in response to COVID-19 are added through 2030 based on CBO estimates.
-Under the base projection, discretionary spending is approximately 7.1 percent of GDP in 2021, falls to 6.6 percent of GDP in 2022, and then gradually decreases to a 6.4 percent share of GDP by 2026, where it remains thereafter.
+The rate of growth of discretionary spending has a large impact on long-term fiscal sustainability.
+The current base projection for discretionary spending assumes that spending in 2022 equals the baseline estimate from the President's FY 2022 Budget and then grows with nominal GDP.
+Under the base projection, discretionary spending is approximately 7.1 percent of GDP each year over the projection period.
 The implications of an alternative scenario are shown in Table 4.
-In the alternative scenario, discretionary spending for 2021 is the same as in the base case (approximately 7.1 percent of GDP) and then grows with inflation and population so as to hold discretionary spending constant on a real per capita basis.
+In the alternative scenario, discretionary spending for 2022 is the same as in the base case and then grows with inflation and population so as to hold discretionary spending constant on a real per capita basis.
 (This growth rate assumption is slower than growth with GDP but is still higher than the standard 10-year budget baseline assumption, which assumes that discretionary spending grows with inflation but not with population.)
-As in the base case, the discretionary spending effects of COVID-19 response legislation are reflected through 2030 based on CBO estimates.
-As shown in Table 4, if discretionary spending grows with nominal GDP, eliminating the fiscal gap requires that the 2021-2095 primary surplus increase by an average of 5.4 percent of GDP.
-If discretionary spending grows with inflation and population, the fiscal gap is 3.2 percent of GDP.
+As shown in Table 4, if discretionary spending grows with inflation and population, the fiscal gap is 3.6 percent of GDP.
 The cost of delaying reform is greater when discretionary spending levels are higher.
-Initiating reforms in 2031 requires that the primary surplus increase by an average of 0.9 percent of GDP per year in the base case and by an average of 0.6 percent of GDP if discretionary levels grow with inflation and population from 2021 onward.
-If delayed until 2041, the primary surplus must increase by an average of 2.4 percent of GDP in the base case and by an average of 1.4 percent of GDP when spending grows with inflation and population.
+Initiating reforms in 2032 requires that the primary surplus increase by an average of 1.1 percent of GDP per year in the base case and by an average of 0.6 percent of GDP if discretionary levels grow with inflation and population after 2022.
+If delayed until 2042, the primary surplus must increase by an average of GDP in the base case and by an average of 1.6 percent of GDP when spending grows with inflation and population after 2022.
+If delayed until 2042, the primary surplus must increase by an average of GDP in the base case and by an average of 1.6 percent of GDP when spending grows with inflation and population after 2022.
+If delayed until 2042, the primary surplus must increase by an average of 2.7 percent of GDP in the base case and by an average of 1.6 percent of GDP when spending grows with inflation and population.